cdcabrera/curiosity-frontend/.github/PULL_REQUEST_TEMPLATE.md

 <!-- ### Notes -->
 <!--
 - Any issues that aren't resolved by this merge request, or things of note?
 - Did you use an AI Agent to help with this work?
-By contributing, AI-assisted, or generated, work, you accept liability for work that infringes or uses copyrighted material outside the related license.
+By contributing AI-assisted or AI-generated work, you accept liability for work that infringes or uses copyrighted material outside the scope of the related license.
 Please follow ./CONTRIBUTING.md guidelines (see bottom of the file).
 -->
 <!--
 - This is bot-created work, I am but a passenger on this wild-ride.
 AI agent tooling and model leveraged are: